 The show can be accessed via different places, including Miro, Stiticher, Blubrry and Itunes.

 Become our Facebook friend

-Charley is desperate to outgrow his nerdy roots.
-He has got himself a girlfriend (Imogen Poots) and spends his days trying to befriend/ impress the school’s dumb jocks.
-So when Ed starts making outlandish claims that Jerry is a vampire, Charley tries to distance himself even further from Ed.
-Ed then goes missing, causing Charley to believe Ed’s theory.
-The thing is, now nobody believes Charley.
+Charley Brewster, played by Anton Yelchin, is trying to leave his nerdy past behind.
+He’s got a new girlfriend (Imogen Poots) and is working hard to impress the school’s popular jocks.
+But when his former best friend Ed (Christopher Mintz-Plasse) starts claiming that their new neighbour Jerry (Colin Farrell) is a vampire responsible for the recent disappearances in the neighbourhood, Charley tries to distance himself even further from Ed.
+However, when Ed goes missing, Charley begins to believe his friend’s theory, but nobody else does.